 - Levinsky Market

-If you never visited Nachalat Binyamin and love such events, I would recommend seeing it.
+If you have never visited Nachalat Binyamin and love such events, I recommend seeing it.
 Moreover, you can find there lovely and unique souvenirs.

 Have you ever been to the Nachalat Binyamin Market?
 Tell us in the comments below.